jhenkens/bvnsp-signin-twilio/readmes/setup.md

     1. From the output, copy the URL ending in `/complete-user-auth` - this is your OAuth redirect URI.
 1. Go to [Studio Flows](https://www.twilio.com/console/studio/flows), hit Create Flow, name it `BVNSP Checkin Flow`.
     1. Click "Import from JSON", bottom right, and paste in json from `studio_flows/checkin_flow.json`
+    1. Sadly, this part sucks.
+You have to search (top center) for function, and one by one, "fix" them to point to the proper functions
+        * this is done in the edit window on the right. match the existing URL name to the selected function.

 ### Google Developer Project
 1. Go to [Google Cloud Dev Console](https://console.cloud.google.com/) and register a new application, via dropdown top left.